josephg/egwalker-paper/reg-text.typ

 During the traversal, the algorithm sometimes visit an event $i$ where the event's parent version $P_i$ is a critical version in the set visited events ($G = ceil(V_0 union V_m)$).

 In this case, because of the nature of critical events, all subsequently visited events must be causally after $P_i$.
-Because causally later events are unaffected by the state object, all information stored in the eg-walker state can be discarded.
+Because causally later events are unaffected by the internal state, all information stored in the eg-walker state can be discarded.
 We reset the state to a list of dummy nodes.

 Also, any time the state does not contain any concurrent events, the transform function will have no effect on the event itself.
 The event already entirely describes its behaviour at its own parent version - so when the document is at the parent version, no transformation is needed.
 On its own, this fact wouldn't help much as we would still need to add the corresponding CRDT message to the eg-walker state.
 However, if both an event's version and its parent version are critical versions, the state doesn't matter (it will be cleared anyway).
 So the transform function can simply yield the original event data $e$ directly.
 We do not need to run the CRDT's _prepare_ or _effect_ functions at all.